 - Director of Constitution and Standing Rules

 - Director of Public Relations

 - Director of Student Organizations

-Board of Directors meeting agendas are posted weekly right outside the Associated Students Office and on the Associated Students bulletin board along Raider Walk.
+Board of Directors meeting agendas are posted weekly during the fall & spring semesters in the Campus Center right outside the Associated Students office and on the Associated Students bulletin board along Raider Walk.

 See the Board of Directors for this year.